Polynomial, trigonometric, and tropical activations: Acknowledgements

 \section{Acknowledgements}

 In alphabetical order, we thank Emile de Bruyn, Jan Ebert, Jiangtao Wang, and Oleg Filatov for their helpful discussions and feedback on this manuscript.
 We also thank David Guo and @iiisak for helpful technical discussions.
 This work would not have been possible without financial and computational support.
-This research was supported by the German Federal Ministry for Economic Affairs and Climate Action through the project “NXT GEN AI METHODS”.
+This research was supported by the German Federal Ministry for Economic Affairs and Climate Action through the project “NXT GEN AI METHODS” and by the Helmholtz AI Cooperation Unit (HAICU) through the Helmholtz Foundation Model Initiative as a part of the Synergy Unit.
 We gratefully acknowledge the Gauss Centre for Supercomputing e.V. (www.gauss-centre.eu) for funding this project by providing computing time on the Supercomputers JUWELS and JURECA at Jülich Supercomputing Centre (JSC).